-- 15. Moving a ewe from the Registered Division to the Commercial Division WILL NOT be allowed after December 5, 2023. - 16.
+- a.
+All exhibitors are encouraged to bring original registration papers to check in.
+In place of original papers, an exhibitor can log onto the breed association website to verify registration of an animal as long as all required information is visible.
+Photos or copies of papers will not be accepted.
+Animals without proper registration information that leave registration WILL NOT be allowed to return later to check in. - 15.
+Moving a ewe from the Registered Division to the Commercial Division WILL NOT be allowed after December 5, 2024. - 16.
 Purebred ewes must have an ear tag (flock tags are permissible) or tattoo that matches the registration papers. - 17.
 No more than two sheep can be entered in a purebred class by an exhibitor. - 18.
 Breed shows will be provided for purebred ewes that have a minimum of seven (7) ewes at check in.
 Those breeds with less than seven (7) entries at check in will be shown in the "All Other Breeds" classes.
 Classes may be combined or divided based on the number of entries.
 A wool breed class will be provided if there are more than seven (7) entries. - 19.
 Purebred Ewe Classes: - a.
 Senior Ewes and Yearling Ewes (older than 14 months) - b.
-January/February Ewe Lambs (born in 2023) - c.
-March/April Ewe Lambs (born in 2023) - d.
-May and Younger Ewe Lambs (born in 2023)
+January/February Ewe Lambs (born in 2024) - c.
+March/April Ewe Lambs (born in 2024) - d.
+May and Younger Ewe Lambs (born in 2024)